November 1 - Change in Hours of Operation and Tour Schedule

-4. Food, drink, candy, gum, tobacco products, large purses, handbags, backpacks, large camera bags and walking sticks are not permitted on any cave tour.
+4. Food, drinks, candy, gum, tobacco products, large purses, handbags, backpacks, large camera bags and walking sticks are not permitted on any cave tour.

-5. Flash photography is allowed on the Scenic Tour and Discovery Tour, but tripods are not.
-Cameras are not permitted on the Historic Lantern Tour or the Wild Caving Tour.
+5. Flash photography is allowed on the Scenic and Discovery Tours, but tripods are not.
+Cameras are not permitted on the Historic Lantern or the Wild Caving Tours.

-6. There are no restroom facilities in the cave.
+6. There are no restroom facilities or drinking fountains in the cave.

-7. Large items such as walkers, canes, crutches, and Oxygen tanks are allowed on the Discovery Tour only.
+7. Large items, such as walkers, canes, crutches, and oxygen tanks, are only allowed on the Discovery Tour.

-8. No pets are allowed in the cave, with the exception of certified service dogs on the Discovery and Scenic Tours only.
+8. No pets are allowed in the cave, with the exception of certified service dogs only on the Scenic and Discovery Tours.

-9. Children of all ages are welcome on the Scenic and Discovery Tours only.
-If you are traveling with small children, bear in mind that most two and three year olds cannot walk the entire Scenic tour route.
-Carrying children on the tour is not recommended because it's important to have your hands free to grip the handrails.
+9. Children of all ages are welcome on the Scenic and Discovery Tours.
+If you are traveling with small children, bear in mind that most two and three year olds cannot walk the entire Scenic Tour route.
+Carrying children on the tour is not recommended due to safety issues; it is important that visitors have their hands free to grip the handrails.

-10. Baby backpacks are not permitted in the cave.
+10. Baby backpacks and strollers are not permitted in the cave.

 11. Cell phone reception is poor at best in the Black Hills and almost non-existent at Jewel Cave National Monument.